rasamadeu/abelian-vlq/README.md

 There are several conditions which you can redefine in the scripts to accomodate your demands:

-- texture_zeros.py
+- `texture_zeros.py`
     - In line 202 there is a block of code where extra compatibility criteria may be defined.
     There, you find the criteria that at least 1 VLQ must be coupled to the SM quarks.
-Otherwise, the VLQ would be decoupled and the CKM matrix would remain unitary.
+Otherwise, the VLQs would be decoupled and the CKM matrix would remain unitary.
+- `minimisation.py`
+    - There are global constants that control the minimisation parameters:
+        - N_TRIES - specifies how many times the minimisation step is performed on each texture pair before it is ruled out as incompatible with data
+        - MAX_CHI_SQUARE - specifies the allowed $\chi^2$ upper bound for each observable
+        - VLQ_LOWER_BOUND - specifies the allowed lower bound for the VLQs mass
+        - SIGMA_MASS_VLQ - specifies the estimated error associated with VLQ_LOWER_BOUND
+        - FILENAME_OUTPUT - if provided, specifies filename for output
-- minimisation.py
+- `abelian_symmetry_2HDM.py`
+    - There is a single parameter, FILENAME_OUTPUT, which is similar to the previous case.

+### Useful scripts

+`io_mrt.py` is this project I/O Python module which contains function to I/O data from/to files after each step of the pipeline.
+It also contains pretty print functions to visualize data in a more readable way.

+Finally, `notation.py` is module which contains functions that translates data from each step into tables in Latex format, reducing the workload and human error when transcribing the results to Latex documents.
+It contains the following functions:

+- `write_table_notation`: writes table that automatically associates a label with each mass matrix texture for up and down quarks
+- `write_table_pairs`: writes a table with all MRT pairs obtained from steps **1** and **2**, using the notation defined in `write_table_notation`
+- `write_table_charges`: writes a table with the field charges for the MRT pairs compatible with 2HDM + Abelian symmetries (end result of the pipeline), and defines a notation for each possible Yukawa matrices decomposition of MRT pair.
+- `write_table_decomp`: writes a table with the Yukawa matrices decomposition corresponding to each field charge set.
+The non-zero entries are labeled as follows:
+    - 1 - non-zero entry from Yukawa coupling to the first Higgs
+    - 2 - non-zero entry from Yukawa coupling to the second Higgs
+    - 3 - non-zero entry from bare mass term with VLQ

 ## Issues